-Data Type Description integer Number of DHCPv6 packets received.
-This includes all packets: valid, bogus, corrupted, rejected, etc. This statistic is expected to grow rapidly. integer Number of incoming packets that were dropped.
-The exact reason for dropping packets is logged, but the most common reasons may be: an unacceptable or not supported packet type is received, direct responses are forbidden, the server-id ser by the client does not match the server's server-id, or the packet is malformed. integer Number of incoming packets that could not be parsed.
+Statistic Data Type Description pkt6-received integer Number of DHCPv6 packets received.
+This includes all packets: valid, bogus, corrupted, rejected, etc. This statistic is expected to grow rapidly. pkt6-receive-drop integer Number of incoming packets that were dropped.
+The exact reason for dropping packets is logged, but the most common reasons may be: an unacceptable or supported packet type is received, direct responses are forbidden, the server-id sent by the client does not match the server's server-id, or the packet is malformed. pkt6-parse-failed integer Number of incoming packets that could not be parsed.
 A non-zero value of this statistic indicates that the server received a malformed or truncated packet.
-This may indicate problems in the network, faulty clients, faulty relay agents, or a bug in the server. integer Number of SOLICIT packets received.
-This statistic is expected to grow; its crease means that clients that just booted started their configuration process an their initial packets reached the Kea server. integer Number of ADVERTISE packets received.
+This may indicate problems in the network, faulty clients, faulty relay agents, or a bug in the server. pkt6-solicit-received integer Number of SOLICIT packets received.
+This statistic is expected to grow; its in- crease means that clients that just booted started their configuration process a their initial packets reached the Kea server. pkt6-advertise-received integer Number of ADVERTISE packets received.
 Advertise packets are sent by the server and the server is never expected to receive them.
 A non-zero value of this statistic indicates an error occurring in the network.
-One likely cause would be a misbe- having relay agent that incorrectly forwards ADVERTISE messages towards the server, rather than back to the clients. integer Number of DHCPREQUEST packets received.
+One likely cause would be a misbe- having relay agent that incorrectly forwards ADVERTISE messages towards the server, rather than back to the clients. pkt6-request-received integer Number of DHCPREQUEST packets received.
 This statistic is expected to grow.
-Its increase means that clients that just booted received the server's response (DHC- PADVERTISE) and accepted it, and are now requesting an address (DHCPRE- QUEST). integer integer integer integer
+Its increase means that clients that just booted received the server's response (DHC- PADVERTISE) and accepted it, and are now requesting an address (DHCPRE- QUEST).